 Norm is a CPA, CGMA and member of the Pennsylvania and American Institutes of Certified Public Accountants; a veteran of the Pennsylvania Air Force National Guard; and past President of the Construction Financial Management Association’s New York City chapter.

 Norm grew up in Pennsylvania where he received his bachelor’s in Finance from the Indiana University of Pennsylvania and his MBA from Duquesne University.

-Prior to joining Baker, David held various global COO and CEO roles including three years at Kaplan Inc. an international education company, and eight years at Capgemini, a French consulting company based in the UK.
-Prior to this, David was with BP (British Petroleum) Plc’s leadership team for over 19 years in the Exploration and Production businesses in Colombia, Azerbaijan and the UK.
+Prior to joining Baker, David held COO and CEO roles for a number of global companies, including three years at Kaplan, Inc., an international education company; and eight years at Capgemini, a French management consulting company based in the UK and USA.
+He also spent 19 years with BP (British Petroleum) Plc in the Exploration and Production businesses, living in Colombia, Azerbaijan and the UK.

-David has degrees in Mechanical Engineering and Business Administration and has held various charity board roles including the Prince’s Trust in London.
+David holds academic degrees in Mechanical Engineering and Business Administration and has served on numerous charity boards, including the Prince’s Trust in London.